tlwl19/EGL314/README.md

 <br>

-Creating a message box to display the name player has entered and after the player has won the game :
+Creating a message box to display the player name and time taken when they win the game :
 ```
 def correctbox():
     global storetime